aws/aws-parallelcluster/docs/configuration.rst

 post_install
 """"""""""""
-URL to a postinstall script.
-This is executed after any of the boot_as_* scripts are run
+URL to a postinstall script that is executed after all of the boot_as_* scripts are run.

-This only gets executed on the master node when using awsbatch as your scheduler.
+This is only executed on the master node when using awsbatch as the scheduler.

 Can be specified in "http://hostname/path/to/script.sh" or "s3://bucketname/path/to/script.sh" format.